Lisorek/LSET-Banking-App-Project/README.md

 You can find them here: [Test Documents](https://drive.google.com/drive/folders/1VPrYV-K0rIFvv37PQZCjflE1e2OcZtGI?usp=sharing)

+Disclaimer: If you see strange emails in test cases, these were accounts created on 10-minute email websites (just so we didn't have to provide our real ones).

 Once all the documents were ready (including test cases), we started testing the web app manually.
 This process took a lot of time because we encountered some issues (for example, the website didn't work for over a week because the DevOps team couldn't deploy the front end, so we had to wait, similar to a real company).
 However, we finally managed to finish and started writing automated tests in Selenium.
-Overall we found around 53 bugs by doing manual tests.
+Overall, we found around 53 bugs by doing manual tests.

 Just because I wanted to demonstrate my capabilities, I wrote all the tests on my own for this portfolio and my knowledge, but in reality, the contribution was split equally among the team.